Effectful Mealy Machines: Effectful Streams

-For non-deterministic systems, it is well-known that \bisimilarity{} entails trace equivalence.
-The same happens for coalgebras, when traces are defined as in both the work of Hasuo, Jacobs, and Sokolova~\cite{DBLP:journals/lmcs/HasuoJS07}, and in the work of Silva, Bonchi, Bonsangue, and Rutten~\cite{DBLP:conf/fsttcs/SilvaBBR10}, and with our \effectfulMealyMachines{}.
+That \kl{bisimilarity} implies \kl{trace equivalence} is well-known in many particular settings.
+For non-deterministic systems, \kl{bisimilarity} entails trace equivalence.
+The same happens for coalgebras, when traces are defined as in both the work of Hasuo, Jacobs, and Sokolova~\cite{DBLP:journals/lmcs/HasuoJS07}, and in the work of Silva, Bonchi, Bonsangue, and Rutten~\cite{DBLP:conf/fsttcs/SilvaBBR10}.
+Our following result extends this implication to the general case of Mealy machines.